ToolsVanBox/MutationalPatterns_manuscript2_data_scripts/README.md

 # MutationalPatterns2: The one stop shop for the analysis of mutational processes
-This repository contains the scripts that were written for the paper: MutationalPatterns2: The one stop shop for the analysis of mutational processes
+This repository contains the scripts that were written for the paper: MutationalPatterns: The one stop shop for the analysis of mutational processes

 It also contains the vcf files of the knockout data that were used.
 Please cite the paper if you use any of the code in this repository.